Ex-Obama intel bosses snipe at Trump from sidelines amid concern over politicized agencies

 This kind of rhetoric, former officials say, have put them in an awkward stance which has necessitated speaking out.

 "For most of us throughout our careers, we maintained a neutrality.
-But if you have a genuine conviction that the country is endangered, you can't help but speak out about it,” former acting CIA director John McLaughlin told The Washington Post.
+But if you have a genuine conviction that the country is endangered, you can't help but speak out about it,” former acting CIA Director John McLaughlin told The Washington Post.
 “No one from the intelligence community who speaks out about Trump does it with joy or satisfaction.
 It's against the grain of the culture we've grown up with."

 But in turn, the role of former intel officials may only serve to fuel claims that the agencies are biased against Trump.